Things to Consider - Potential Costs of Sleep Training

 Given that many sleep training methods appear to have some impact on the way babies sleep (or at the very least, on the way parents feel about their babies' sleep), it is important to recognise two potentially important consequences of artificially hastening babies sleep development processes.

-- Encouraging young babies to sleep longer or more deeply than is normal for their stage of development may put them at increased risk of SIDS.
+- Encouraging young babies, especially those less than 6 months of age, to sleep longer or more deeply than is normal for their stage of development may put them at increased risk of SIDS.
 Unusually deep sleep, from which a vulnerable baby cannot easily arouse, is thought to be associated with SIDS.
 It also seems likely that 'success' in sleep training will result in babies being left alone to sleep.
 Indeed, being left alone to 'settle' is a central aspect of many sleep-training techniques.
 Again, research has shown that babies who sleep alone are at increased risk of SIDS compared to those who sleep in the same room as a parent, including for naps.Carpenter et al 2004; Blair et al 2006

 The unknown effect of separating mothers and babies